withastro/astro/packages/integrations/vercel/README.md

 #### Limitations and constraints

-When you opt in this feature, there are few constraints to take into consideration:
+When you opt in to this feature, there are few constraints to note:
-- the Vercel Edge middleware will always be the **first** function to receive the `Request` and the last function to receive `Response`.
+- The Vercel Edge middleware will always be the **first** function to receive the `Request` and the last function to receive `Response`.
 This an architectural constraint that follows the [boundaries set by Vercel](https://vercel.com/docs/concepts/functions/edge-middleware).
-- you're allowed to use `request` and `context` only to produce an `Astro.locals` object.

-  Operations like redirects, etc. should be delegated to Astro middleware
+- Only `request` and `context` may be used to produce an `Astro.locals` object.
+Operations like redirects, etc. should be delegated to Astro middleware.
-- `Astro.locals` **must be serializable**, failing to do so will result in a **runtime error**.

-  This means that you **can't** store complex types like `Map`, `function`, `Set`, etc.
+- `Astro.locals` **must be serializable**.
+Failing to do so will result in a **runtime error**.
+This means that you **cannot** store complex types like `Map`, `function`, `Set`, etc.

 ## Troubleshooting